 Anxiety is diagnosed from speaking to a patient to understand their symptoms in full, however other conditions may mimic anxiety and it is important to rule these out with further tests if suspected.

-Questionnaires are a commonly used tool to aid making a diagnosis.
+Questionnaires are a commonly used tool to aid making an anxiety diagnosis.
 They are also useful in monitoring response to treatment.

-Simple approaches; including exercise, relaxation techniques, improved sleep hygiene, identifying and removing stressors, and spending time with natural support groups (family and friends), can improve symptoms and reduce the impact on quality of life.
+Simple approaches; including exercise, relaxation techniques, improved sleep hygiene, identifying and removing stressors, and spending time with natural support groups (family and friends), can help manage anxiety symptoms and reduce the impact on quality of life.

 Some patients will also benefit from an element of psychological therapy, including counselling, cognitive behavioural therapy (CBT), or exposure therapy.

-Medical management primarily involves the use of anti-depressants (e.g. sertraline, fluoxetine) and benzodiazepines (e.g. diazepam).
+Medication is often prescribed to people suffering with anxiety disorders.
+Medical management of anxiety primarily involves the use of anti-depressants (e.g. sertraline, fluoxetine) and benzodiazepines (e.g. diazepam).
 Beta-blockers (e.g. propranolol) can sometimes be useful for controlling symptoms experienced with panic attacks.